-Work Opportunities - To provide participants with maximum opportunity to gain experience in the building trades, work opportunities will be provided at all of HACC's affordable housing development sites.
-HACC will coordinate with its development partners and general contractors to place participants on construction sites working with skilled tradesmen as often as possible.
-A YBPA Agreement shall be executed with each work site that identifies the specific duties and responsibilities of each party and assigns an on-site Monitor for the YouthBuild Pre-Apprenticeship participant.
+Work Opportunities - To provide participants with maximum opportunity to gain work experience, when applicable, work opportunities will be provided at all of HACC's affordable housing development sites.
+HACC will coordinate with its development partners and general contractors to place participants on construction sites working with skilled tradesmen and other professionals as often as possible.
+A SBO and Workforce Development Agreement shall be executed with each work site that identifies the specific duties and responsibilities of each party and assigns an on-site Monitor for the participant.
 If no development projects are in progress at the time of selection of a participant, HACC will provide opportunities to work with HACC staff in building and apartment maintenance.